fpgasystems/Coyote/README.md

 Full `Vivado/Vitis` suite is needed to build the hardware side of things.
 Hardware server will be enough for deployment only scenarios.
 Coyote runs with `Vivado 2022.1`.
 Previous versions can be used at one's own peril.

-Following AMD platforms are supported: `vcu118`, `Alveo u50`, `Alveo u55c`, `Alveo u200`, `Alveo u250` and `Alveo u280`.
+We are currently only actively supporting the AMD `Alveo u55c` accelerator card.
+Our codebase offers some legacy-support for the following platforms: `vcu118`, `Alveo u50`, `Alveo u200`, `Alveo u250` and `Alveo u280`, but we are not actively working with these cards anymore.
 Coyote is currently being developed on the HACC cluster at ETH Zurich.
 For more information and possible external access check out the following link: https://systems.ethz.ch/research/data-processing-on-modern-hardware/hacc.html

 `CMake` is used for project creation.
 Additionally `Jinja2` template engine for Python is used for some of the code generation.
 The API is writen in `C++`, 17 should suffice (for now).